Vishnu2707/quantum-safe-devops-pipeline/README.md

 ## 11. Research Insight

-This project demonstrates that **quantum-safe cryptography is not limited to theoretical studies** — it can be embedded directly into operational DevOps systems today.
+This project demonstrates that **quantum-safe cryptography can be embedded directly into operational DevOps systems today**.
-Through reproducible automation, containerized testing, and real-time metrics, the project proves that PQC algorithms like **Falcon512** can coexist with existing tools such as Docker, OpenSSL, and GitHub Actions.
+By combining containerization, automated workflows, and observability, the project provides a realistic path for organizations to adopt post-quantum security within CI/CD environments.

-This provides a practical framework for organizations preparing their infrastructure for **post-quantum transition**.
+It also offers reproducible metrics and dashboards, helping bridge the gap between **academic PQC research** and **practical system deployment**.

 ---